 For some components, we briefly touch upon the concept without going deep into details.
 This is done deliberately to reflect the complexity of an FRM setup for land ice validation.
-The current gaps in our analysis could be addressed in the follow-on of St3TART, if any.
+The current gaps in our analysis aim to be addressed in St3TART-FO.